bryanhorstmann/nut-configs/README.md

 ## Configs
 ### bin
 `upssched-cmd` replaces the pre-installed file.
 This will log a message to syslog when ups goes on battery or comes online.
-Also has a `upsonbatt` command to shutdown all load on UPS and then shutdown the UPS itself.
+Also has a `upsonbatt` command to shutdown the NUT master.

 ### config
-Mostly default configuration for Eaton 5E in standalone mode.
+Mostly default configuration for UPS in standalone mode.

 `upsmon.conf` calls `/bin/upssched` as a `NOTIFYCMD`.
 This ensures the configutaion in `upssched.conf` is executed.